w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 ![coretime-ondemand-parahead](../assets/coretime/coretime-on-demand-parahead.png)

-The successful collation can also be verified in the logs of the parachain collator.
+The successful collation can also be verified in the parachain collator logs.
 It can be noticed that with each parachain block, the state of `adder-collator` is incremented by `2`.

 ![coretime-new-collation](../assets/coretime/coretime-create-new-collation.png)